hrtywhy/TradeStock/README.md

-# 📈 IDX Swing Trading System "Council of Analysts"
+# 📈 IDX Swing Trading System

 A sophisticated automated trading system for the Indonesia Stock Exchange (IDX) that uses a **Multi-Analyst "Council" Strategy** to filter high-probability swing trading setups.